lordmathis/llamactl/docs/index.md

-# LlamaCtl Documentation
+# Llamactl Documentation

-Welcome to the LlamaCtl documentation!
-LlamaCtl is a powerful management tool for Llama.cpp instances that provides both a web interface and REST API for managing large language models.
+Welcome to the Llamactl documentation!
+Llamactl is a powerful management tool for Llama.cpp instances that provides both a web interface and REST API for managing large language models.

-## What is LlamaCtl?
+## What is Llamactl?

-LlamaCtl is designed to simplify the deployment and management of Llama.cpp instances.
+Llamactl is designed to simplify the deployment and management of Llama.cpp instances.
 It provides:

 - **Instance Management**: Start, stop, and monitor multiple Llama.cpp instances
 - **Web UI**: User-friendly interface for managing your models